 You must comply with all relevant laws, regulations and Australian Government sanctions in undertaking your project.
 You must also comply with the specific legislation/policies/industry standards that follow.
 It is a condition of the grant funding that you meet these requirements.
 We will include these requirements in your grant agreement.

-In particular, you will be required to comply with State/Territory legislation in relation to working with children.
+In particular, you will be required to comply with:

+- State/Territory legislation in relation to working with children - State/Territory and/or local government planning laws and regulations